 You use the filter to block various amounts of light from sections of your image.
 You can adjust the filter, covering the brighter section of the image.

 Once you know the filter you need to get the shots you want, life becomes easy.
 There are light pollution filters for urban star-gazers.
-There are UHC and line filters for nebulae enthusiasts.
+And there are UHC and line filters for nebulae enthusiasts.
 Then we have diffusion and ND filters for casual night sky photographers.